Research

 “Multi-Platform Radicalization in Digital Gaming”

-Comprehensive study of recruitment and radicalization processes within digital gaming environments, including direct partnerships with major gaming platforms for harm mitigation strategies.
+Comprehensive study of recruitment and radicalization processes within digital gaming environments, including partnerships with major gaming platforms for harm mitigation strategies.
+Recent publication: “Extremist Identity Creation Through Performative Infighting on Steam” (Frontiers in Psychology, August 2025).

 Policy & Financial Markets